Non Parametric Statistics of Dynamic Networks with distinguishable nodes: Probability and Graph Theory framework

 \subsection{Metrics on the space of networks}

-Several distances can be considered on the space of networks.
+Describing the similarity of two networks is a relevant question that arised more than 40 years ago \citep[see][for a recent review]{kernels2}.
+The problem of inexact graph matching considers graphs with indistinguible nodes and/or different number of nodes.
+In this context, graphs kernels~\citep{kernels,kernels3} and the edit distance~\citep{gao} have been shown to be a good way of extracting information of similarities between graphs.
 The graph edit distance is one of the most flexible distance measures that have been proposed.

 For unlabeled networks, the graph edit distance between two networks is defined as the cost of the least expensive sequence of edit operations that are needed to make one network isomorphic to another one.
 The edit operations may include insertion, deletion or substitution of links and nodes.
 In general it is not easy to calculate this distance and several algorithms have been proposed to implemented.
 See for instance~\citet{gao} for a survey.
 However, in our setup, since the number of nodes $n$ is fixed and nodes are labeled, it becomes much easier.
-In particular, the edit operations are reduced to insertion or deletion of a link, and no isomorphisms are considered.
+In particular, the edit operations are reduced to insertion or deletion of a link, and no isomorphisms are needed.

 Given two networks, $G$ and $H$ an edit path $\mathcal T = T_{1} T_{2} \cdots T_{k}$ between them is a sequence of edit operations that takes $G$ into $H$.
 Let $\Gamma(G,H)$ the set of edit paths between $G$ and $H$.
 A cost is given to each edit operation, $c(T_i)$, representing whether or not the edit operation is a strong modification of the network.
 Then, the edit distance is defined as